-The 1963 brakes incorporate the self-adjusting feature and removal, installation and adjustment procedures are the same as outlined for the Corvair 500, 700 and 900 Series in preceding pages of this manual.
+All service operations for the Corvair 95 and Greenbrier remain the same as described in the 1961 Corvair Shop Manual-Section 5, with the exception of the following.
+The 1964 brakes incorporate the self-adjusting feature and the new type master cylinder.
+Removal, installation, adjustment, and bleeding procedures are the same as outlined for the Corvair 500, 600, 700, and 900 Series in the preceding pages of this manual.